aryaanakhan/brazil_river_basin/README.md

-# brazil_river_basin
 This project uses HydroSHEDS data & giscoR + sf to visualize river basins in Brazil.